 - Best Email Opt-in Plugins For Artist WordPress Websites

 - Best Places to Add an Email Opt-in On Your Artist Website

 Promote Your Art On Social Media

-Social media is a great tool for you to connect with your target audience and build an online presence but can be a challenge.
+Social media is a great tool for connecting with your target audience and building an online presence but can be a challenge.